Sustainability | GovernanceQuality Assurance

 TDK is a company with operational sites globally.
 The company deploys its quality assurance activities while maintaining close communications with all its sites, and fully leverages DX to conduct quality-related education, as well as in compliance and international standard responses, and in improving its reliability technology.

-In the event of a situation involving a serious quality issue with the potential to exert significant societal impacts, the general manager of headquarters quality assurance function promptly reports the situation to the Enterprise Risk Management (ERM) Committee, with statuses escalated to the TDK Group Representative Director, President and CEO and the corporate officers in the relevant function or business.
+In the event of a situation involving a serious quality issue with the potential to exert significant societal impacts, the general manager of headquarters quality assurance function promptly escalates the matter to the TDK Group Representative Director, President and CEO and the corporate officers in the relevant function or business.

 Initiatives for quality assurance activities are reported to the Board of Directors and audited by the Audit & Supervisory Board members.
 Additionally, quality meetings are held involving management and regular reports are made.